discos/doc/user/srt/source/Appendix_A.rst

   * **Busy**: when schedules are running, it must turn yellow.
     If it does not, the backend is not acquiring.

-With Nuraghe 0.6, an additional set of keywords was inserted:
+With DISCOS 0.6, an additional set of keywords was inserted:

   * **ExternalMark**: it turns yellow when the external mark control is enabled